BrainAV/DigiPi-Universal-Offline-Digital-Menu-and-Customer-Hotspot/docs/PROJECT_PLAN.md

 * **Offline Data Access:** Menu data is pulled directly from the local SQLite database.
 * **Static Display:** The customer-facing view contains no buttons, scrollbars, or interactive elements.
 * **Timed Pagination:** JavaScript handles periodic API calls for data updates and cycles the display through multiple "pages" of content if the product list exceeds the screen limit.
+* **Dynamic Titles:** Option to automatically update the page title based on the primary sort value (e.g., showing "Edibles" when displaying edible products).
+* **QR Code Integration:** Displays a generated QR code to allow customers to view the menu on their personal devices.

 ### 3.3 Universal Admin Control Panel (`/admin`)
 * **Data Ingestion:** File upload feature to accept CSV data.
 The system dynamically reads the CSV headers to identify all available product variables (e.g., `THC_Level`, `Price_per_Gram`).
 * **Universal Menu Builder:** For each unique variable/column found in the data, the admin can set options:
     * **Visible/Hidden:** Toggle for the customer display.
     * **Sort Key:** Define primary and secondary sort order.
+    * **Column Reordering:** Drag-and-drop interface to change the display order of columns.
+* **Display Settings:** Configure global display options like kiosk mode, pagination speed, items per page, and dynamic titles.
 * **Multi-Display Management:** A tabbed interface to create and manage independent menu configurations.
     * Each tab corresponds to a unique display URL (e.g., `/1`, `/2`, `/3`).
     * Each display can have different product sorting, hidden columns, or even filtered product sets.